spacetelescope/stis_cti/doc/readme.rst

 System Requirements
 ===================
-This package is designed to run on top of the Ureka software suite on the UNIX/Linux and MacOS X operating systems.
+This package is designed to run on top of the AstroConda channel (with legacy IRAF support) of the Anaconda Python environment on the UNIX/Linux and MacOS X operating systems.
+It currently supports Python 2.7.

-Some components in older Ureka installations may be out of date and require updating (including ``astropy``), or a reinstallation of the Ureka package.
+AstroConda is available at http://astroconda.readthedocs.io.

 Installation
 ============
-First, launch Ureka (available via http://ssb.stsci.edu/ureka/):
+First, launch the AstroConda (with legacy IRAF support) environment:

 ::

-   ur_setup
+   source activate astroconda

-Then, install the requiered packages within the Ureka environment:
+Then, install the required packages within the AstroConda environment:

 ::

-   pip install stis-cti
+   pip install stis_cti

 Or, to upgrade from a previous installation:

 ::

-  pip install --upgrade --no-deps stis-cti pip install stis-cti pip install --upgrade --no-deps refstis pip install refstis
+  pip install --upgrade --no-deps stis_cti pip install stis_cti pip install --upgrade --no-deps refstis pip install refstis